top of page

 Psychosomatic Approach

-helps me to understand Medically Unexplained Physical Symptoms (MUPS) in different level.
+Psychosomatic theory also informs my understanding of medically unexplained physical symptoms (MUPS), defined as symptoms whose origin remains unclear even after proper medical evaluation, helps me to understand Medically Unexplained Physical Symptoms (MUPS) in different level.

 MUPS - have been defined as symptoms of which the origins remain unclear after adequate history taking, physical examination and careful consideration of the psychosocial context by a physician.